rackerlabs/support-how-to/content/how-to/cloud-servers/check-database-for-corruption/index.md

 db_test_18_latest.mdl_sessions2                     OK
 ```

-If you just want to check if your database is or not corrupted, just type the
+If you just want to check if your database is or not corrupted, run the
 following command:

 ```sh
 # mysqlcheck -c DATABASE_NAME  -u USER_NAME -p
 ```

-Besides, if you want to check all databases and all tables in your server adding
+If you want to check all databases and tables in your server, add
-the flag _--all-databases_ and omitting the name of the database:
+the flag `--all-databases` and omit the name of the database,
+as shown in the following command:

 ```sh
 # mysqlcheck -c -u USER_NAME -p --all-databases
 ```

-Alternative, if you just want to check a table inside a database put the
+If you just want to check a table inside a database, run the following
 command:

 ```sh